-Who Should Use the Duff & Phelps Risk Premium Report 1

-Appropriate Use of the Duff & Phelps Risk Premium Report 1

-History of the Duff & Phelps Risk Premium Report 2

-Recent Changes and Additions 2

-How the 2012 Report is Organized 4

-Section 1: Methodology 4

-Section 2: Data Exhibits 5

-Portfolio Methodology 6

-Data Sources 6

-Historical Time Period Used 6

-Exclusions 6

-Unseasoned Companies 7

-High-Financial-Risk Study 7

-Exclusions are Based on Past Information 7

-Portfolio Creation 8

-Size Study Portfolio Creation 8

-Risk Study Portfolio Creation 9

-Correcting for Delisting Bias 10

-Size and Risk Rankings are Based on Past Information 10
+Acknowledgements iv Using the 2013 Report 11 Introduction 1 Choosing Inputs when Estimating the Cost of Equity Capital 11 Who Should Use the Duff & Phelps Risk Premium Report 1 Key Inputs for Estimating the Cost of Equity Capital 11 Appropriate Use of the Duff & Phelps Risk Premium Report 1 Proper Application of the Equity Risk Premium (ERP) Adjustment 12 2 The ERP Adjustment Defined 12 History of the Duff & Phelps Risk Premium Report Calculating the ERP Adjustment 12 Recent Changes and Additions 2 When the ERP Adjustment is (and is not) Necessary 13 How the 2013 Report is Organized 4 A Step-By-Step Example of the ERP Adjustment 15 Section 1: Methodology 4 Using "Smoothed" Premia versus Using "Average" Premia 17 Section 2: Data Exhibits 5 Understanding the Difference Between the Risk Premium Report's Portfolio Methodology 6 "Guideline Portfolio Method" and "Regression Equation Method" 19 Data Sources 6 Example: Calculating an Interpolated Premium Using the Regression Equation Method 20 Historical Time Period Used 6 Tips Regarding the Regression Equation Method 21 Exclusions 6 Can the Regression Equation Method be Used If the Subject Unseasoned Companies 7 Company is Small?
+21 High-Financial-Risk Study 7 Using Table 2 from the 2013 Risk Premium Report 22 Exclusions are Based on Past Information 7 The Risk Premium Report's Regression Equation Method Portfolio Creation 8 Yields Results that are Intuitive 23 Size Study Portfolio Creation 8 Size Study or Risk Study?
+24 Risk Study Portfolio Creation 9 Correcting for Delisting Bias 10 Size and Risk Rankings are Based on Past Information 10